 Photo borrowed from NPS - thanks.

 You might be surprised how long one could talk about this, but we'll keep it short.

 The park and mountain were originally named in 1896 for presidential candidate William McKinley of Ohio, who supported the gold standard.
 A summertime gold miner from Seattle by the name of Dickey wrote 'a story' in the New York Sun claiming that "We" named the great peak McKinley after the politician.
 And just like that, the deed was done and remained so until very recently- the summer of 2015.
 (Mr. Dickey considered himself pretty important, so we also have a Mount Dickey here in Alaska).

 The official name of the mountain according to the Alaskan state government was restored to "Denali", a Native word meaning "The Great One" or "The High One" back in 1975.
 But the federal government refused multiple petitions to change the name of the mountain from McKinley to Denali until 2015- despite McKinley having never stepped foot in Alaska and never seeing the Park or the Mountain!

 Finally, the federal government came to their good senses in August of 2015 and restored the official name of the mountain to Denali.
 We think this should have happened long ago, but we're glad the mountain now has it's proper name back in the books.

-You will be considered more knowledgeable and show greater respect to Alaskans, especially Alaska Natives if you call it the mountain Denali.
+You will be considered more knowledgeable and more respectful if you call it the mountain Denali.
 You can read more at Wikipedia by clicking HERE.

 If you find there was something we didn´t cover here and it would have helped, please let us know and we will add it.